 3. Leadership Youth leaders (whether volunteers or employed) make a vital contribution to building bridges between the generations.

 List the goals of the house of faith.
-They should be clear, attainable and include specific items required.
-Ask such questions as "What are we going to study?"
+They should be clear, attainable, and include specific items required.
+Ask such questions as, "What are we going to study?"
 One of our aims should be to get to know one another well and to share our experiences.
-Ask how will this happen.
+Ask how this will happen.
 Does it take place during the sharing time?
 We will grow to trust and support one another by building friendships, by praying and worshipping together.
-By sharing our mutual beliefs and personal faith stories we will develop as a strong House of Faith group.✞
+By sharing our mutual beliefs and personal faith stories, we will develop as a strong house of faith group.✞

 The House of Faith group will decide by group consensus on household covenant times together.
 House covenant times spell out what is to happen in each of the group meetings.
-The leader simply implements what the group has decided.
-The covenant times will assist the group to identify itself and its purpose, and it will help hold individuals accountable to the group.
+The leader implements what the group has decided.
+The covenant times will help the group identify itself and its purpose, and it will help hold individuals accountable to the group.
 Jeffrey Arnold writes in "The Big Book on Small Groups," "Remember, as you prepare the covenant, that group consensus is essential.
 You cannot negotiate this by majority rule."✞

 There are four objectives for the House of Faith.✞